kapouer/window-page/README.md

 - patch, fetch additional data and update document if doc is not patched and query has changed
 - setup, when not prerendering, global listeners are not called when patch is called
 - hash, the location hash has changed, `state.hash` is set.
-- close, use it to clean what has been done in setup
+- close, use it to clean what has been done in setup of referrer
 - error, a fatal error happened during page run, `state.error` is set.

 Between init and ready, when the pathname changes, `state.router` can import